 The common meaning of a semicolon(;) in various programming languages is to end or discontinue the current statement.
 In programming languages such as C, C++, and Java, it is necessary to use a semicolon to end a line of code.
 However, this is not the case with Python.

 A semicolon in Python signifies separation rather than termination.
 It allows you to write multiple statements on a single line.

 There are many use cases of semicolons than just mentioned above, in this tutorial we will see different uses of semicolons in Python and understand it better with examples.

 Python does not require semi-colons to terminate statements.
 Semicolons can be used to delimit statements if you wish to put multiple statements on the same line.

 A semicolon in Python denotes separation, rather than termination.
 It allows you to write multiple statements on the same line.
 This syntax also makes it legal to put a semicolon at the end of a single statement.
-So, it’s actually two statements where the second one is empty.
+So, it’s actually two statements and the second one is empty.

 How to print a semicolon in Python?

+Many people consider the semicolon to be different from other alphabets.
 Let’s see what happens when we try to print a semicolon as a regular string in Python

 It treats the semicolon no differently and prints it out.